Lovely holiday at Cove View, stunning location and excellent accommodation. We do hope to be back.Mrs Smith

 via steep steps down to large decking area.

-sofa, sliding glazed door leading out onto the decking.
+two armchairs, sliding glazed door leading out onto the decking.

-fridge/freezer, dishwasher, washer/dryer, ceramic hob, electric oven.
+breakfast table, fridge/freezer, dishwasher, washer/dryer, ceramic hob, electric oven.

 twin beds (can be made as super king on request), sea views.

 super king size bed, sea views, shower room, basin, WC.